Visiting Coron’s Famous Barracuda Lake

-If you are a diver like me, then Coron must be on your radar when traveling in the Philippines.
+Coron must be on your radar when traveling in the Philippines if you are a diver like me.
 Coron is a gorgeous town located in the province of Palawan.
-It is part of the Calaminan Group of islands in northern Palawan and has been listed in Forbes Traveler Magazine’s top ten best scuba dive sites in the world.
+It is part of the Calamian Group of islands in northern Palawan and has been listed in Forbes Traveler Magazine’s top ten best scuba dive sites in the world.

-In order to access the water, you must complete about a 5 to 10 minute climb up and down just like in the Kayangan Lake but here in Barracuda, you will brave the steep and sharp limestone cliffs that border this scenic lake.
+To access the water, you must complete about a 5 to 10-minute climb up and down, just like in the Kayangan Lake, but here in Barracuda, you will brave the steep and sharp limestone cliffs that border this scenic lake.
 The hike was a small price to pay once I entered the water and explored all it had to offer.
-Crayfish, rabbit fish, garoupa and catfish were all spotted in the lake, somehow finding their way from the adjacent ocean presumably through cracks in the lake’s wall.
+Crayfish, rabbitfish, garoupa, and catfish were all spotted in the lake, somehow finding their way from the adjacent ocean, presumably through cracks in the lake’s wall.

-A sea cow or Dugong was also spotted munching on sea grass in the water that was closest to the sea.
-This is a mild-mannered friendly mammal that is found commonly throughout the Calamian Group and its surrounding waters.
+A sea cow or Dugong was also spotted munching on seagrass in the water closest to the sea.
+This is a mild-mannered, friendly mammal commonly found throughout the Calamian Group and its surrounding waters.

-I found the area to be generally clean and the water was very very deep.
-I managed to avoid the barracuda though assuming maybe they were stationed closer to the murky bottom.
-The views were amazing without having to dive that deep anyhow, and I didn’t need to encounter them to complete my experience.
+I found the area to be generally clean, and the water was very, very deep.
+I managed to avoid the barracuda-like fish by assuming maybe they were stationed closer to the murky bottom.
+The views were terrific without diving that deep, and I didn’t need to encounter them to complete my experience.

 How to reach and dive at Barracuda Lake?

-Barracuda Lake can be reached by renting a boat or getting a tour package from resorts based in Coron Town on Busuanga.
-You can also book in advance from various tour operators that offer Coron Island Hopping Tour.
+Barracuda Lake can be reached by renting a boat or getting a tour package from resorts based in Coron Town on Busuanga Island.
+You can also book in advance from various tour operators that offer Coron Island Hopping tours.